WFID

 WFID (95.7 FM), branded on-air as Fidelity, is a radio station licensed to serve Río Piedras, Puerto Rico, established in 1958.
 As of 2015 it is owned by the Uno Radio Group, and the broadcast license held by Madifide, Inc.

-WFID broadcasts an bilingual Top 40/CHR format.
+WFID broadcasts an Adult Contemporary music format.

 History

 WFID's predecessor was Fidelity Broadcasting Corporation.
 The founders, Rafael Acosta and his wife Victoria Suarez, made their first broadcast from their house with a 250W FM transmitter on November 17, 1958 before hiring others.
 It was Puerto Rico's third FM radio station (along with WIOB in Mayagüez and WKAQ-FM in San Juan).